keesschollaart81/case.schollaart.net/_posts/2016-10-20-deploy-your-azure-fuctions-using-visual-studio-team-services.md

 If you're using NuGet packages or do other advanced stuff, you might need and addition third file: the <b>project.json</b> file.
 I included one in my example project for reference.

-When we look in the AppService's underlying filestructure using [Kudu](https://blogs.msdn.microsoft.com/benjaminperkins/2014/03/24/using-kudu-with-windows-azure-web-sites/), it's important to understand that each function (not FunctionApp) has it's own folder in the /site/wwwroot/ folder.
+When we look in the AppService's underlying filestructure using [Kudu](https://blogs.msdn.microsoft.com/benjaminperkins/2014/03/24/using-kudu-with-windows-azure-web-sites/), it's important to understand that each function (not FunctionApp) has it own folder in the /site/wwwroot/ folder.
 In my example the /site/wwwroot/ has it's one folder: 'Timer', in this 'Timer' folder are my function's three files.

 ## Deployment alternatives